swayam-kothekar/cloudshare-project/README.md

 ## **What's Next**

 - Increase the file upload limit beyond 50 MB as the platform scales.
-- Add multi-file upload with bulk encryption and zipping.
 - Implement advanced analytics for download tracking.
 - Support additional storage providers like Google Cloud and Azure.
 - Integrate AI-driven insights for detecting misuse or suspicious activity.